-Kickstarting any new career can be daunting, but breaking the process down into manageable steps can help.
+Kickstarting any new career can be daunting.
+The key is breaking the process down into manageable steps.

-First, you’ll need to work on building a solid foundation with the prerequisites you’ll need to enroll in most certification programs.
+First, you’ll need to work on building a solid foundation.
+Start by learning which prerequisites you’ll need to enroll in most certification programs.

 Start with these questions: